Nene Pimentel: Death

 On October 14, 2019, Pimentel was admitted to the intensive care unit of an undisclosed hospital in Metro Manila.
 His daughter, Gwendolyn, reported that he was experiencing difficulty in breathing due to pneumonia.
 A family statement described that Pimentel was "very ill".

-On October 20, Senator Koko Pimentel announced that his father had died at around 5 a.m.
+On October 20, his son, Senator Koko Pimentel, announced that his father had died at around 5 a.m.
 (PST) due to complications from lymphoma.
-He was 85 and two months away from his 86th birthday.
-Pimentel's remains were laid to rest at The Heritage Park in Taguig, Metro Manila.
+He was 85 and two months shy of his 86th birthday.
+The elder Pimentel's wake was held at the Heritage Memorial Park in Taguig from October 20 to 22 and from October 25 to 26, at the Senate of the Philippines session hall on October 23, and at the Cagayan De Oro City Hall from October 23 to 25.
+His remains were laid to rest at The Heritage Park in Taguig on October 26.

+Legacy and memorials

+In 2018, the Human Rights Victims' Claims Board (HRVCB) formally recognized Pimentel and 126 other individuals as a motu proprio victim of human rights violations committed under the Marcos Sr. dictatorship.

+In 2022, Republic Act No. 11845 which lapsed into law, which renamed the Cagayan de Oro International Convention Center as the Aquilino Q. Pimentel Jr. International Convention Center located in Cagayan de Oro City.